Temporary Protection & International Protection

 Temporary Protection

-Beneficiaries of Temporary Protection can avail of state provided accommodation for 30 days in a designated accommodation centre (DAC).
+People who are receiving Temporary Protection for the first time may access state-provided accommodation for up to 30 days in a designated accommodation centre (DAC).
 Accommodation provided may be quite basic, emergency accommodation and could be anywhere in the country, including in some instances in remote rural locations.

 Alternatively Beneficiaries of Temporary Protection can make their own arrangements for accommodation.
 Beneficiaries of Temporary Protection may have the option to access accommodation through the Accommodation Recognition Payment (ARP) scheme or apply for Rent Supplement, depending on their individual circumstances and eligibility.